MiguelElGallo/JoinOrAssociation/README.md

 ![Model](/Images/ResultJoin.png)

-Contribute by putting the results of your BI tool will handle this two tables!
+Contribute by putting the results of how your BI tool will handle this two tables!

 (Tables are availabe in Tables folder)